sfigg/commercialization-public/manufacture/wcos/core-manufacturing-guide.md

 ### How is Windows Core different from Windows 10?

 * **Windows Core doesn't include generic device drivers**.
 It's designed to be lightweight and secure.
 Part of this design means not including a lot of the generic device drivers and features supported by Windows 10.

 To build a device, you'll need to add your own drivers.
 If you're using hardware from another manufacturer, that manufacturer will typically combine all of the drivers you'll need into a Board Support Package (BSP).
 If you're creating hardware for other OEMs to use, you'll need to build support packages for them, which we'll discuss in this guide.

 * **Windows Core requires apps and drivers that run on the Universal Windows Platform (UWP) model**.
-Many Windows 10 devices use UWP apps and drivers already - UWP apps and drivers are more secure and easier to update cleanly.
+Many manufacturers create UWP apps and [Universal Windows drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/develop/getting-started-with-universal-drivers) for existing Windows 10 PCs and devices.

 Legacy Windows apps and drivers must be repackaged to meet the UWP standards before they can be added to the device.

 * **Windows Core uses the Windows packaging model to track and update everything that's on the device.** Packages let OEMs, ODMs, developers, and Microsoft work together to help deliver security and feature updates to your devices without stomping on each other's work.